 Campaign unveiled for permanent memorial to Sussex singer Dame Vera Lynn

-A campaign for a permanent memorial to Sussex singer Dame Vera Lynn is being unveiled today (Friday, June 18), exactly one year after the Forces’ Sweetheart passed away.
+A campaign for a permanent memorial to Sussex singer Dame Vera Lynn has been unveiled today (Friday, June 18), exactly one year after the Forces’ Sweetheart passed away.

-Sir David Amess MP is launching the Memorial Statue at The Coastguard in Dover, along with Dame Vera’s family, with the goal of raising money for the new memorial on the iconic White Cliffs of Dover.
+Sir David Amess MP launched the Dame Vera Lynn Memorial Statue appeal at The Coastguard in Dover, along with Dame Vera’s family, with the goal of raising money for the new memorial on the iconic White Cliffs of Dover.

 The cliffs were immortalised in one of Dame Vera’s most famous songs.